vitto-cri/MAL_AGG/docs/mal_agg-v.2.0.0-design.md

 ### Version update

 The version of the malaria package described in this design guide is an improved and more comprehensive adaptation of the package with version 1.2.1.
-Most changes affected the burden reduction dataset, which now collects more information on testing and treatment of detected malaria cases.
-Another major change is reflected in the dahsboards, which have now been further broken down by activity in order to have a better overview of the local program.
-The package now comes with nine enumerated dashboards including a number of new and improved visualizations, and suggestions for interpretations.
-The remaining minor changes involved the improvement of metadata names and descriptions.
+Major changes to the new version of the package involve the burder reduction dataset and the dashboards.
+The former were expanded to collect more information about testing and treatment activities, while the latters were broken down and divided in nine enumerated dashboards focusing on specific activities of malaria programs.
+Joreover, bothe the old and the new dashbaords have a number of improved and new visualizations, and guidelines on suggestions for interpretation in the form of text boxes.
+Minor changes are spread thorughout the package and concern mostly improved naming and descriptions.
-Please refer to the downloadable [Diff File](resources/mal_agg_diff_1.2.1_2.0.0.xlsx) in order to have a detailed summary of the differences between the two versions.
+Please refer to the downloadable [Diff File](resources/mal_agg_diff_1.2.1_2.0.0.xlsx) in order to have an overview of the differences between teh two versions.

 ### Package Structure